- About New Zealand

 - Tuition Fees & Expenses

-New Zealand is the perfect study abroad destination for Indian Students due to its lower annual tuition fees and low cost of living for many courses.
+New Zealand is the perfect study abroad destination for Nepalese students due to its lower annual tuition fees and low cost of living for many courses.
 The living expenses in New Zealand are cheaper than other studies abroad destinations like Canada, the UK, the U.S, and Australia.
 Fresh Food, accommodation options, and transport facilities are easily available at affordable costs in the country.

 Approximate Cost of the Course at Universities: